cantina/cantina-models/README.md

 Usage
 -----

-During app start-up, you'll need to create from collection factories.
+During app start-up, you'll need to create some collection factories.
 For example, to use [cantina-redis](https://github.com/cantina/cantina-redis) with [modeler-redis](https://github.com/carlos8f/modeler-redis):